 Finished: Depression Symptoms To Watch For

-- Depression.
+- Mental Health Conditions: Depression and Anxiety.
 Centers for Disease Control and Prevention.
-Updated March 30, 2016. http://www.cdc.gov/mentalhealth/basics/mental-illness/depression.htm
+Updated April, 2018. https://www.cdc.gov/tobacco/campaign/tips/diseases/depression-anxiety.html

 - Fatigue, Tweens and Teens.
 Personal Pediatrician.
 Nov 10, 2010. http://drstephsomers.blogspot.co.nz/2010/11/fatigue-teens-and-tweens.html